SymbolixAU/h3lib/README.md

 ## Design Choices

 - All H3Indexes are returned as the String representation.
-If you want the `long long` type you need to use the C / C++ functions directly
+If you want the `H3Index` / `uint64_t` type you need to use the C / C++ functions directly

 ## API